appnet-org/docs/src/install.md

 ### Istio

 Istio can be installed in either sidecar mode or ambient mode.
-Choose the one that best fits your requirements:
+Choose the one that best fits your requirements (if you want to use both sidecar and ambient mode, please install using ambient script):

 - Sidecar Mode
 ```bash